-Record their name, signature and a phone number in case you need to check details.
+You will also need to get their name, signature and a phone number in case you need to check details.
 One option is to have a consent form as part of the written RSVP for an event.
-For bigger events put up a large sign advising that photos will be taken at this event and to notify organisers if there is a concern.

 Grant Writing Tips